Vietnam.vn - Nền tảng quảng bá Việt Nam

 Facebook was once responsible for amplifying human loneliness.
 Now, Meta's boss wants to use AI to isolate users from the real world.

-Mark Zuckerberg makes AI friends 1
+Mark Zuckerberg makes AI brother 1

 “Does it replace real-life connections?
-I think the answer is probably no. Physical connections are better when you can have them.
+I think the answer is probably not.
+Physical connections are better when you can have them.
 But the reality is that a lot of people don’t have those connections and feel more lonely than they would like,” Zuckerberg said.

 This is considered Zuckerberg's next step in the face of the loneliness crisis that the social network he owns has contributed to amplifying.